crypto-guys/Crypto-Price-Archival-Bot/README.md

 # Crypto-Price-Archival-Bot
 Archives the top 100 cryptocurrency prices to the ARWEAVE blockchain

 # Dependencies
 You will need to register for a coinmarketcap PRO API key (this is free) get one [Here](https://pro.coinmarketcap.com/)

-You will also need an Arweave Wallet (this will be a .json file save it) and some AR get those [Here](https://tokens.arweave.org/)
+You will also need an Arweave Wallet (this will be a .json file save it somewhere) with some Arweave tokens [Get them Here](https://tokens.arweave.org/)

-This script runs on a linux host all instructions are for Ubuntu 18.04
+A Linux Host

 PHP 7.2